 In a factory, not every part clears inspection.
 And prospects shouldn’t either.

-Marketing and sales need a shared, binary definition of when curiosity becomes commercial intent.
+Your marketing team and sales team need a shared, binary definition of when curiosity becomes commercial intent.
 This means agreeing on clear definitions of what constitutes an MQL and an SQL.
-These are your leading indicators of ROI.
+These are your leading indicators of overall ROI.

 Stage |